sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Validate the check

-Before you validate the check, make sure that you've [registered the `http-checks` dynamic runtime asset][13] and [added the `run_proxies` subscription to a Sensu agent][14].
+Before you validate the check, make sure that you've [registered the sensu/http-checks dynamic runtime asset][13] and [added the `run_proxies` subscription to a Sensu agent][14].

-Use sensuctl to confirm that Sensu is monitoring docs.sensu.io, packagecloud.io, and github.com with the `check-http`, returning a status of `0` (OK):
+Use sensuctl to confirm that Sensu is monitoring docs.sensu.io, packagecloud.io, and github.com with the `check-http` check, returning a status of `0` (OK):

 {{< code shell >}}
 sensuctl event list